bbkane/warg/README.md

 # warg

-Build heirarchical CLI applications with warg!
+Build hierarchical CLI applications with warg!

 - warg uses [funcopt](https://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis) style declarative APIs to keep CLIs readable (nested commands can be indented!) and terse. warg does not require code generation.
 - warg is extremely interested in getting information into your app.
 Ensure a flag can be set from an environmental variable, configuration file, or default value by adding a single line to the flag declaration (configuration files also take some app-level config).